intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

     pip install bigdl-nano[tensorflow]
     ```

-    Then setup the environment with the scrip `bigdl-nano-init`:
+    Then setup the environment with the script `bigdl-nano-init`:

     ```
     source bigdl-nano-init